Artificial intelligence compliance plan

 Describe your agency’s process for soliciting and collecting AI use cases across all sub- agencies, components, or bureaus for the inventory.
 In particular, address how your agency plans to ensure your inventory is comprehensive, complete, and encompasses updates to existing use cases.

 The process begins with the issuance of an annual request to all offices, requiring them to submit information on current and planned AI systems.
 Each office must identify all AI applications, regardless of the size or scope of the system.
 The CAIO provides and maintains standardized guidelines and templates for reporting in compliance with OMB standards.
-The centralized submission process is used to collect and manage AI use cases, allowing offices to submit their entries in a consistent and structured manner.
+This centralized submission process is used to collect and manage AI use cases, allowing offices to submit their entries in a consistent and structured manner.
 All offices participate in this process and regularly update their entries to reflect any changes, such as new AI capabilities, updates to existing systems, or the decommissioning of older technologies.

 The CAIO oversees periodic reviews and audits to maintain the inventory’s accuracy and completeness.
-The CAIO also coordinates within the OCIO organization so that existing processes like ATOs, Federal Information Technology Acquisition Reform Act reviews, and new software requests can identify AI instances across the enterprise.
+The CAIO also coordinates within the OCIO so that existing processes like Authorizations To Operate, Federal Information Technology Acquisition Reform Act reviews, and new software requests can identify AI instances across the enterprise.
 This process ensures that GSA’s AI inventory remains accurate and fully reflects the agency’s ongoing use of AI technology.
 This approach, led by the CAIO, provides a comprehensive and complete inventory of AI use cases that support the agency’s governance and decision-making processes regarding AI deployment.

 Reporting on AI Use Cases Not Subject to Inventory